Release to Work - a guide for employers

 What happens if there are any problems?

-If you have any problems or are feeling uncomfortable you can contact the case manager assigned to work with you and your employee.
-Corrections case managers are trained to deal with many different situations.
+If you have any problems or are feeling uncomfortable, you can contact the case manager assigned to work with you and your employee.
+Corrections staff are trained to deal with many different situations.

 Will employing an offender impact negatively on my business?